-We are not aware of any material regulatory approvals necessary to complete this offer.
-Regulatory Approvals statement, of which this prospectus is a part, is declared effective by the SEC.
+Regulatory Approvals We are not aware of any material regulatory approvals necessary to complete this offer.

+However the Operating Partnership may not complete this exchange offer until the registration statement, of which this prospectus is a part, is declared effective by the SEC.